Inclusive Learning in the Classroom: How to Create the Right Environment

 Employ Collaborative Teaching Techniques

 When it comes down to it, inclusive learning is all about diversity: diversity in people, strategies, structures, methods and materials.
-Collaboration is yet another way to offer students an additional avenue to learning, by being exposed to alternative teaching methods.
-In an article by Sue Land, M.Ed., four methods of collaborative teaching are offered:
+In an article on “Effective Teaching Practices for Students in Inclusive Classrooms,” education professor/researcher Susan Land details four methods of collaborative teaching:

 - Interactive – teachers alternate roles of presenting, reviewing and monitoring instruction